andreiavrammsd/cpp-channel/README.md

 * Blocking (forever waiting to fetch).
 * Range-based for loop supported.
 * Close to prevent pushing and stop waiting to fetch.
+* Optional timeout for read/write operations using `std::chrono`.
 * Integrates well with STL algorithms in some cases.
 Eg: std::move(ch.begin(), ch.end(), ...).
 * Tested with GCC, Clang, and MSVC.